CarpenterT/COP3530-Final-Project-QuickEnergyInfoVis/README.md

 "The Team With A Really Cool Name"
 Project Name: Quick Energy Information Visualization

-To run, just open the Python file.
+To run, just download the folder and open the python file.